MohamedKhedr700/core-event/README.md

 The event listener class must implement `EventListenerInterface` interface.

+The `init` method is the method that will be called when the event listener is initialized.

 The `handle` method is the method that will be called when the event is triggered.

-The `init` method is the method that will be called when the event listener is initialized.

-And that's it.

-Now, let's trigger the event.

-Add the proper action and listeners to the event class.
+Let's finish our event class and listener class.

 ``` php
 <?php